This was a nostalgic post to read back to. It’s one of the starkest examples of how much has changed in my life, even just in the past two years.

 Those feelings of aloneness, unbelonging, and sadness and not feeling truly safe with or seen by others were ultimately the reasons I kept drinking.
 I wanted to escape and numb myself to the pain and sense of hopelessness that came along with those feelings.

-In the episode, I talked about the things that helped me eventually move away from abusing alcohol: a new, more stable romantic relationship; returning to singing, my first creative passion, as well as starting to song write; and shifting from feeling a lack of purpose and hope in my life to having a clearer life direction (i.e., applying to a Master’s program), which in turn opened the door to shifting my financial struggles.
+In the episode, I talked about the things that helped me eventually move away from abusing alcohol: a new, more stable romantic relationship; returning to singing, my first creative passion, as well as starting to song write; and shifting from feeling a lack of purpose and hope in my life to having a clearer life direction (i.e., applying to a Master’s program and getting accepted), which in turn opened the door to shifting my financial struggles.

 I was glad to hear and remember that even though I was gaining more external “successes” in life, I still realized that my deep internal issues and feelings of pain, aloneness, sense of unbelonging, profound sadness, and anger wouldn’t just magically disappear as a result.
 Because they hadn’t.

 I was 30 and still wondering why I felt depressed.
 And although it did seem like I had more “control” over my drinking, I was still susceptible to abusing alcohol.

 There was deep work that needed to be done.
 I just didn’t know what that work was.